-- 2. Contains RAM, ROM and cache memory
+- 1. Directly addressable by the CPU - 2.
+Contains RAM, ROM and cache memory secondary storage:

-- secondary storage:

-- 1. Not directly addressable by the CPU

-- 2. All are non-volatile devices

-- 3. Can be external or internal to the computer

-- 4. Examples include HDD, SSD, DVD, memory stick, Blu-ray disc

-- random access memory(RAM):

-1. can be written to or read from, and the data can be changed by the user or the computer (i.e. it is a temporary memory)

-2. used to store data, files, part of an application or part of the operating system currently in use it is volatile, which means memory contents are lost when powering off the computer.
+- 1. Not directly addressable by the CPU - 2.
+All are non-volatile devices 3.
+Can be external or internal to the computer - 4.
+Examples include HDD, SSD, DVD, memory stick, Blu-ray disc - random access memory(RAM): 1. can be written to or read from, and the data can be changed by the user or the - computer (i.e. it is a temporary memory) 2. used to store data, files, part of an application or part of the operating system currently in use - 3. it is volatile, which means memory contents are lost when powering off the computer.